DingFabrik/rfiding-server/README.md

  * Replace the content from the previous installation with the content from the release archive.
  * Move the backup copy of `db.sqlite` into the updated folder.
  * The database gets updated with the next access to the app.
+Data should be preserved.